 Rustins Danish Oil and HABiol Oil: The Perfect Combination

-In general, there is no difference between the finish achieved by HABiol Oil and Rustins Danish Oil and both can be used to create a perfectly oiled finish on a worktop.
-Though whilst HABiol will be used in our fabrication facility, we will only be supplying Rustins to consumers.
+There is no difference between the finish achieved by HABiol Oil and Rustins Danish Oil and both can be used to create a perfectly oiled finish on a worktop.
+Whilst HABiol will be used in our fabrication facility, we will continue to supply Rustins to consumers.

 Rustins Danish Oil

-Rustins Danish Oil is one of the most widely-sold products of its kind in the UK and is our recommendation for DIY worktops (all those that will not be fabricated or pre-oiled by us, with the exception of Prime Oak).
+Rustins Danish Oil is one of the most widely-sold products of its kind in the UK and is our recommendation for DIY worktops (all those that will not be fabricated or pre-oiled by us).
 If you are planning to apply the initial, intensive application of oil yourself, the process is extremely straight-forward – it is an easy material for DIY oiling and future maintenance.